ghetzel/webfriend/docs/commands.md

     If a file handle is given as the **destination**, should it be automatically closed when the screenshot is completed.

+- **use** (`str`):

+    Determines how to handle multiple elements that are matched by **selector**.

+    - "tallest":
+        Use the tallest element as the result for measuring screenshot dimensions.

+    - "first":
+        Use the first element matched as the result for measuring screenshot dimensions.

 #### Returns
 `dict`, with keys: